cerealsmok3r/cerealsmok3r/README.md

 - 👋 Hi, I’m @cerealsmok3r
-- 👀 I’m interested in automation and data visualisation
+- 👀 I’m interested in automation and scriptting
-- 🌱 I’m currently learning the basics of python
+- 🌱 I’m currently learning the basic building blocks of python
-- 💞️ I’m looking to collaborate on nothing for now
+- 💞️ I’m looking to collaborate on home automation
 - 📫 How to reach me at insta @avaaalanche

 <!---